Erik993/TrackApplication/TrackApplication/README.txt

 ---Comments, what can be impoved or doesnot works as intended
-1) after element update, need to go back to main element page, then on show page, and element is hown updated. perhaps UI can't immediately show updated element data, so before-update data is shown
+1) after element update, need to go back to main element page, then on show page, and element is shown updated. perhaps UI can't immediately show updated element data, so before-update data is shown